krisCrossApplesauce/holbertonschool-AirBnB_clone/README.md

 This repo contains the following for an Air BnB clone project:

 ## Description
-This repo iaims to act as a clone build of the web application AirBnB that aims to mimic its command interpretation functionality.
+This repo aims to act as a clone build of the web application AirBnB that aims to mimic its command interpretation functionality.
 The command line can be used to manage data saved to a json file storage system.

 ## Instructions for Use
 * Clone this repo from github and Install Python3 if not currently installed